 It weighed a little less today.
-The sun was out and the baby seagull that had taken to crying down the chimney and into her small Brighton hotel room each morning had not yet begun.
+The sun was out and the baby seagull that had taken to crying down the chimney each morning into her small Brighton hotel room had not yet begun.

 It had been the doctor who had suggested a short period of convalescence by the sea.
 It would be just the ticket, he had said.
 The sea air would do her the world of good, her husband had echoed.
 Neither man understood the first thing about the weight but she did not have a mind to disagree with them.

-Mrs Adams could just about abide the stale smell that peaked as she opened the curtains sharply each morning.
+Mrs Adams could just about tolerate the stale smell that peaked as she opened the curtains sharply before breakfast.
 She opened them in this way in the hope that it would scare the baby seagull from its nest or at the very least quieten him for a moment.
 It was a boy, she was sure of it.
-There was also a part of her that felt she should open the curtains like this; to fling them open in a manner that might get a response from the world.
+There was also a part of her that felt she should open the curtains like this – to fling them open in a manner that might get a response from the world.

 Some of the rooms in the hotel looked out onto the Royal Pavilion.
 Hers did not.
-She had found that if she looked through the bottom of a thick glass and at the sky then she could almost imagine she had a seaview.
-There was not much to do when convalescing.
+She had discovered that if she looked through the bottom of a glass tumbler at the sky then she could almost imagine she had a sea view.
+There was not all that much to do when convalescing.

-Another thing that you might not know about Mrs Adams was that her first name was Ruby and that Ruby liked to imagine being hugged to the point at which her own life would end by a giant grizzly bear.
-She did not care for teddy bears or koala bears or any other bears for that matter.
+Another thing that you might not know about Mrs Adams was that her first name was Ruby and that Ruby liked to imagine being hugged by a giant grizzly bear to the point at which her own life would end.
+She did not care for teddy bears or koala bears, or any other bears for that matter.
 In fact, it wasn’t even that she cared for grizzly bears.
-Instead it was the thought of finding her face pressed into thick wiry fur and getting her chest slowly squeezed until her last breath was crushed from her and the heaviness finally lifted that pleased her.
+Instead it was the thought of having her face pressed into such thick wiry fur and getting her chest slowly squeezed until her last breath was crushed from her that pleased her.
+It was at this point that the heaviness finally lifted.

 Let us talk now of the weight.
 The weight began in June 1927 at the precise moment he buttoned his overcoat and left the room.
 Not her husband you understand, but him – MAN.
 That strange apparition she had happened upon outside Finch’s at the Colville Terrace and Elgin Crescent junction on Portobello that Saturday afternoon.